Google shares bounce on Gemini 2.0 launch

 (Image credit: VCG / Contributor via Getty Images)

-Shares in Google’s parent company Alphabet (NASDAQ:GOOGL) gained 5.5% on Wednesday (11 December) as the company announced the launch of Gemini 2.0, its latest family of artificial intelligence (AI) large language models (LLMs).
+Shares in Google’s parent company Alphabet (NASDAQ:GOOGL) jumped 5.5% on Wednesday (11 December), hitting a new all-time high in the process, as the company announced the launch of Gemini 2.0, its latest family of artificial intelligence (AI) large language models (LLMs).

 AI has been one of the most pressing concerns for big tech companies over the last two years, ever since the launch of ChatGPT brought generative AI into the public consciousness and sparked a feeding frenzy for stocks like Nvidia (NASDAQ:NVDA) and its ‘Magnificent Seven’ associates, including Alphabet.